jm-avila/docker-for-node.js/README.md

   - -rm
     - _Automatically delete the container when it stops running._
 - start
-  - Start an existing container.
+  - _Start an existing container._
 - stop
-  - Gracefully stop running container.
+  - _Gracefully stop running container._
 - kill
-  - Stop main process in container abruptly.
+  - _Stop main process in container abruptly._
 - restart
-  - Stop and start a container.
+  - _Stop and start a container._
 - attach
-  - Attach your local i/o stream to a running container.
+  - _Attach your local i/o stream to a running container._
 - exec
-  - Run a command in a active container.
+  - _Run a command in a active container._
 - ls
-  - List running containers.
+  - _List running containers._
 - ps
-  - Lists various properties of containers.
+  - _Lists various properties of containers._
 - inspect
-  - See lots of info about a container.
+  - _See lots of info about a container._
 - logs
-  - Print logs.
+  - _Print logs._
 - rm
-  - Delete a stopped container.
+  - _Delete a stopped container._

-**Images:**
+**image**

-Use docker image my_command
+Usage: docker image COMMAND

+Commands:

 - build
   - _Build an image._